Foundations of Marketing Communication (11096.1)

 If there is any doubt on the requirements of any particular assignment or assessment procedure, the onus of clarification rests with the student who should contact the convenor about the matter.
 Students have a responsibility to:

 - Read, understand and respect the rules concerning plagiarism;

 - Familiarise themselves with the conventions of referencing in their discipline; and

 - avoid all acts, which could be considered plagiarism.

 Provision of information

-Announcements made at lectures, tutorials and workshops are deemed to be made to the whole group.
+Announcements made at lectures and tutorials are deemed to be made to the whole group.

 - UC College Trimester 1, 2021, On-Campus, UC - University of Canberra College, Bruce (199469)